Drone Building Surveys: What They Cost, How They Work, and When You Need One

-Using Unmanned Aerial Vehicles (UAVs) means we can now capture detailed imagery of roofs, gutters, terraces, and high-level elevations without anyone leaving the ground.
+Using Unmanned Aerial Vehicles (UAVs), we can capture detailed imagery of roofs, gutters, terraces, and high-level elevations without anyone leaving the ground.
+It’s quicker, safer, and significantly cheaper than conventional methods.

 Why Are Drone Surveys Useful in Building Surveying?